 These are the places to look for efficiencies, but they can be hard to see on your own.

 We recommend walking an outside advisor or consultant through your workflows.
 This doesn’t have to be elaborate and in fact, is a great way to prepare for an RFP or a new digital strategy.
 Explain the steps, for example, after a site visitor completes a form.
 How many people and systems are needed to take that single sign-up to its full action?

 We’ve seen web forms feed Excel sheets, Excel sheets require cleaning before importing to Salesforce, individual records requiring updates, campaigns exported to email programs, and email analytics put back into Salesforce records!
 Simply explaining your methods to an outside advisor can help you realize the amount of time that could be saved with better integration.

-Beyond the bottom line: Job satisfaction
+Beyond the bottom line: Maintain job satisfaction

 While there are financial incentives to all these optimizations, the most important ROI may be less tangible.